SUBSCRIBE TO OUR FREE NEWSLETTER

 Around the time that military forces were being withdrawn in Baltimore and the curfew lifted, Ethiopians in Israel began protesting after an Ethiopian member of the Israeli army was attacked by Israeli police while in full uniform.
 The systemic anti-black racist discrimination against Ethiopians living in Israel became connected to the larger Black Lives Matter movement, with Ethiopian Jews demanding that their black lives mattered, too.
 Much as in Ferguson and Baltimore, they demanded an end to discrimination and police brutality in Israel.

 Last month, 28-year-old Sandra Bland was pulled over by Texas state Trooper Brian Encinia and was found dead in her cell days later.
-An international campaign for justice emerged, from a mural in Ottawa to #SandraBland hashtags worldwide. #SayHerName--a campaign seeking justice for black women who died while in police custody, among them four other women in July--connected to #BlackLivesMatter.
+An international campaign for justice emerged, from a mural in Ottawa to#SandraBland hashtags worldwide. #SayHerName--a campaign seeking justice for black women who died while in police custody, among them four other women in July--connected to #BlackLivesMatter.
 That connection created a deeper understanding of state violence, expanding the movement to include gender and sexuality under its banner.

-In the latest act of resistance, Black Lives Matter Toronto shut down both sides of a major highway in July to agitate and advocate for the families of 33-year-old Jermaine Carby and 45-year-old Andrew Loku, who were killed by police in Canada. #BlackLivesMatter activists in the U.S. used social media in solidarity, helping to shape the narrative in seeking justice for the families.
+In the latest act of resistance, Black Lives Matter Toronto shut down both sides of a major highway in July to agitate and advocate for the families of 33-year-old Jermaine Carby and 45-year-old Andrew Loku, who were killed by police in Canada. #BlackLivesMatter activists in the U.S. used social media in solidarity, helping to shape the narrative of seeking justice for the families.

 Anti-black racism continues to thrive on a global scale, from the mass deportation of Haitians out of the Dominican Republic--rendering them not just homeless but stateless--to the international abandonment of African migrants who risk drowning on overcrowded fishing boats while fleeing war-ravaged countries.
-All are the concern of #BlackLivesMatter.
+All are the concerns of #BlackLivesMatter.

 With 26 chapters in the U.S., Canada and Ghana, the continued expansion and evolution of this movement into a globalized black resistance must go beyond nationalism and borders and strike at the heart of the matter, which is that all black lives matter, everywhere.

-After the acquittal of George Zimmerman in July 2013 in the shooting death of 17-year-old Trayvon Martin, three black women created #BlackLivesMatter to represent black people who were being terrorized by state-sanctioned violence, poverty and mass incarceration.
+After the acquittal of George Zimmerman in July 2013 in the shooting death of 17-year-old Trayvon Martin, three black women created #BlackLivesMatter to represent black people who were being terrorized by state-sanctioned violence, poverty, and mass incarceration.

 It was a declaration.

 After a grand jury failed to indict then-Ferguson, Mo., Police Officer Darren Wilson for killing 18-year-old Michael Brown, "Black lives matter!" became the rallying cry of protesters in Ferguson and across the nation.
-The militarization of police, the presence of the National Guard and a citywide curfew in St. Louis drew international attention.
+The militarization of police, the presence of the National Guard, and a citywide curfew in St. Louis drew international attention.

 As #BlackLivesMatter gained momentum, social media campaigns like #Palestine2Ferguson connected the violent erasure of Palestinian lives in Gaza to the mistreatment of black people in Ferguson and the U.S. at large.
 The mutual experiences of struggle and marginalization between African Americans and Palestinians created a real base of international solidarity, with Palestinians using Twitter to provide tips to Ferguson protesters on methods of neutralizing tear gas.